-Cheesy potato casserole is a gooey, creamy, potato side dish that the whole family will love.
-This classic side dish is a holiday staple at our house and has the best flavors of baked potato.
-It’s impossible not to love the combination of diced hash brown potatoes slathered with cheesy, white cream sauce, bacon, and green onions.
-No canned soup needed, the sauce so easy and takes a few minutes to prepare.
+This potato casserole is cheesy, creamy, comforting potato side dish that the whole family will love.
+It’s impossible not to love the combination of diced hash brown potatoes slathered with cheese sauce, bacon, and green onions.
+No canned soup needed, the sauce is so easy and takes just a few minutes to prepare.

-Another wonderful cheesy potato side to try is the classic Hashbrown Casserole.
+Try other wonderful cheesy potato side dishes like the classic Hashbrown Casserole and Scalloped Potatoes.

 I might be biased towards potatoes, but this is the best side dish to ever hit the table.
 My family doesn’t even care whatever meat I serve as a main course, they just want the potatoes.
 I could be making beef tenderloin and they will get the potatoes first.

 These cheesy potatoes in particular are my husband’s favorite because it tastes like a loaded baked potato.
 I don’t mind this version myself.
 Who could resist anything with bacon?!
 There is bacon throughout the whole dish, mixed into the potatoes and sprinkled on top.
 A generous addition of green onion is a must for the best baked potato flavors.